dz2701/Soundtrack_of_life/index.md

 <p>Sentimental is the first song in the concert that I have attended for the first time with my friends, and was one of the main events of my childhood.
 <br/>This was when I was so tired from the intense study schedule I had for the first time when I completely settled in Korea for my last year in elementary school.
 <br/>It served as a great refresher during my finals week.
-Although it was only a few days before the actual exam, I don’t regret going, because it definitely helped me relieve some stress and help me focus on the exam more. :D<br/></p>
+Although it was only a few days before the actual exam, I don’t regret going, because it definitely helped me relieve some stress and helped me focus on the exam more.<br/></p>

 <br/>